In a Nutshell:

 It’s a great design, but it’s not for everyone.
 We recommend it, but only for people who can identify with one or more of the following statements:

-The more of these statements that apply to you, the more you’ll love this device, and we give it a hearty recommendation.
-If just one, or none of the statements above describe you and your circumstance, then we can’t recommend this model, and urge you to continue your search.
+The more these statements apply to you, the more you’ll love this device, and we give it a hearty recommendation.
+If just one or none of the statements above describe you and your circumstance, we can’t recommend this model and urge you to continue your search.

 References & Resources